buttonwoodcx/bcx-aurelia-dnd/src/tutorial/source-and-target-part2.md

 * all of above have value `undefined` when not in a DnD session.

-Only when `canDrop` is true, the target delegate have chance of receiving `dndDrop(location)`.
+Only when `canDrop` is true, the target delegate has chance of receiving `dndDrop(location)`.
 In it, we got the `dnd.model.item`.
 You also got some location information passed as argument.

 There are few objects in location payload.
 * __location.mouseStartAt__, drag start mouse location {x, y} (not {left, top}).